 Form S-3 limits the aggregate market value of securities that we are permitted to offer in any 12-month period under our S-3 Shelf, whether under the ATM Agreement, the Underwriting Agreement or otherwise, to one third of our public float.
 In 2014, we fully utilized our available transaction capacity to sell securities using the S-3 Shelf in the ATM offering.
 However, we regained the ability to utilize Form S-3 as we entered fiscal 2016.
-Of the \$40 million of securities registered under the S-3 Shelf, approximately \$18.2 million remains available for issuance and sale under the S-3 Shelf.
-However, based on our market capitalization of \$9.9 million at July 31, 2015, we would be further limited in our ability to sell securities under the S-3 Shelf during any 12-month period to approximately \$3.3 million.
-During fiscal 2015 and the three months ended July 31, 2015, we did not sell any securities under or receive proceeds from the sale of securities under the S-3 Shelf.
+Of the \$40 million of securities registered under the Form S-3 Shelf, approximately \$18.2 million remains available for issuance and sale under the Form S-3 Shelf.
+However, based on our market capitalization of \$4.2 million at October 31, 2015, we would be further limited in our ability to sell securities under the Form S-3 Shelf during any 12-month period to approximately \$1.4 million.